PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 13:37:36
+Last updated: 2024-04-08 13:38:10
-Random Quote: What did the mermaid wear to her math class?
-An algae bra! - Will Livingston
+Random Quote: To be a scientist is to be naive. - Valery Legasov